3DStyleGLIP: Part-Tailored Text-Guided 3D Neural Stylization: Experiments

 \subsection{Modules of 3DStyleGLIP}

-To evaluate the impact of 3DStyleGLIP's key modules on stylization tasks, we conducted an ablation study, systematically deactivating individual modules from the framework during the stylization process.
-We evaluated the performance of 3DStyleGLIP under four conditions: \textit{full}, \textit{-GLIP}, \textit{-finetune}, and \textit{-alternating}.
-In the \textit{Full} condition, 3DStyleGLIP with the full module was tested.
-In the \textit{-GLIP}, the stylization was carried out using only the CLIP model, which is introduced for complementary stylization, without GLIP model.
-In the \textit{-finetune}, we excluded the fine-tuning process which was conducted for enhancing localization performance.
-In the \textit{-alternating}, the alternating stylization, designed to enhance fine-grained style detail, was omitted.
+To evaluate the impact of 3DStyleGLIP's key modules on stylization tasks, we conduct an ablation study, systematically deactivating individual modules from the framework during the stylization process.
+We evaluate the performance of 3DStyleGLIP under four conditions: \textit{full}, \textit{no-GLIP}, \textit{no-finetuning}, and \textit{no-CLIP}.
+In the \textit{Full} condition, 3DStyleGLIP with the full module are tested.
+In the \textit{no-GLIP}, the stylization are carried out using only the CLIP model, which is introduced for complementary stylization, without GLIP model.
+In the \textit{no-finetuning}, we exclude the fine-tuning process which are conducted for enhancing localization performance.
+In the \textit{no-CLIP}, the alternating stylization, designed to enhance fine-grained style detail, are omitted.

 The visualization results for these test conditions are illustrated in~\autoref{fig:Ablation}.
 Here, the \textit{full} serves as a baseline condition, demonstrating stylization results achievable with 3DStyleGLIP.
-In terms of \textit{-GLIP}, the result reveals a failure in object-level stylization.
+In terms of \textit{no-GLIP}, the result reveals a failure in object-level stylization.
 The result exhibits a single visual representation even though the text prompt provided two distinct visual representations.
 This highlights the crucial role of GLIP in facilitating object-level stylization.
-In terms of \textit{-finetune}, the generated mesh shows a slightly mixed style.
+In terms of \textit{no-finetuning}, the generated mesh shows a slightly mixed style.
 This occurred because the absence of fine-tuning caused occasional failures in recognizing mesh images from multiple viewpoints during the GLIP localization.
-In terms of \textit{-alternating}, while the generated mesh exhibits a distinct visual representation for each part, the applied styles seem to diverge from the intended styles.
-This occurred due to the limited VL understanding of GLIP, which poses challenges to achieving high-fidelity stylization.
+In terms of \textit{no-CLIP}, while the generated mesh exhibits a distinct visual representation for each part, the applied styles seem to diverge from the intended styles.
+This occurs due to the limited VL understanding of GLIP, which poses challenges to achieving high-fidelity stylization.
 It is noteworthy that CLIP-based alternating stylization might be skipped with the adoption of the next-generation GLIP, named GLIPv2~\cite{zhang2022glipv2}.
 GLIPv2 is known for its enhanced VL understanding capabilities, as elaborated upon in GLIGEN~\cite{li2023gligen}.
 However, since GLIPv2 has yet to be released to the public, we will postpone further exploration in this avenue until its availability.